-They could pose as someone you know.
+Posing as someone you know

 In most cases, a person using social engineering tactics will pretend to be someone they aren’t.
 The criminal could pose as your boss or a friend, and send you an email asking for a favor or to wire money to a bank account number they provide.
 They are also infamous for creating fake social media profiles and reeling in their victims that way.
 These types of attacks have increased over the years thanks to sites like Google and LinkedIn, which hackers use to find out just about anything they want about a company and its executives.